Head of Department: Miss S Battison

 This is a fascinating and constantly developing subject that challenges students’ ideas about how democracy works.
 This course allows you to study contemporary politics and the mechanics of government, developing a deep understanding of the factors shaping both the British and American systems, as well as assessing the evolution of key political ideologies over time.

 “Democracy cannot succeed unless those who express their choice are prepared to choose wisely.
 The real safeguard of democracy, therefore, is education.”
 Franklin D. Roosevelt

-Automatic entry onto Level 3 courses includes students achieving 5 x A*-C or equivalent at GCSE alongside a grade 5 or above in both English and Mathematics.
+Automatic entry onto Level 3 courses includes students achieving 5 GCSE's or more at grade 5 or above including both English and Mathematics.
 Students with either English and/or Mathematics at grade 4 or below will have individual meetings to determine the most suitable pathway within sixth form.

 During the study of Politics students will cover material on both the US and UK political systems, entailing units on: constitution, legislature, executive and judiciary, as well as the role and importance of political parties, elections and referendums and the role of pressure groups.
 Students will engage with the big political questions facing the UK and the US, such as; ’Do our members of parliament really represent us?’ and ‘Is the US electoral system in need of reform?’ and will compare the relative strengths and weaknesses within each system.

 A study of four political ideas will also be undertaken; Liberalism, Conservatism, Socialism, and Feminism; analysing the differences between key thinkers and assessing how the ideologies have developed over time.
 Students will touch on related disciplines such as economics, history and law.
 Further, students of Politics gain a number of transferable skills, including being able to debate and examine issues from all standpoints, an ability to identify, analyse and find solutions to problems and to make reasoned arguments as well as excellent communication skills.